Books, digital real estate assets lift News Corp results

 News Corp (NWSA.O), owner of the Wall Street Journal and HarperCollins, reported quarterly revenue and a profit just above analysts' consensus forecast as its book publishing and real estate businesses offset dwindling print revenue.

-Total revenue for the second quarter increased 2 percent to $2.28 billion, slightly ahead of the forecast of $2.25 billion, according to Thomson Reuters I/B/E/S.
+Total revenue for the second quarter increased 2 percent to $2.28 billion, slightly ahead of the forecast of $2.25 billion (1.4 billion pounds), according to Thomson Reuters I/B/E/S.

 News Corp's revenue is largely dependent on its newspaper holdings in the United States, Australia and Great Britain.
 But the company has been making an effort to diversify its business, especially in digital real estate websites, which include the recently acquired U.S. site Move and its stake in Australian REA Group.